SalomePlatform/adao/doc/en/ref_algorithm_Blue.rst

 linearity of the observation operator with the help of the :ref:`section_ref_algorithm_LinearityTest`.

-In case of non-linearity, even slightly marked, it will be easily prefered the :ref:`section_ref_algorithm_ExtendedBlue` or the :ref:`section_ref_algorithm_3DVAR`.
+In case of non-linearity, even slightly marked, it will be easily preferred the :ref:`section_ref_algorithm_ExtendedBlue` or the :ref:`section_ref_algorithm_3DVAR`.